Overall Ratings

 Minimum Deposit

-eToro has a higher minimum deposit requirement than IC Markets. eToro requires a minimum deposit of $200 for most countries ($50 for some), while IC Markets does not have a minimum deposit in place (although they suggest a minimum deposit of $200).
+eToro has a higher minimum deposit requirement than IC Markets. eToro requires a minimum deposit of $50 depending on the country, while IC Markets does not have a minimum deposit in place (although they suggest a minimum deposit of $200).

 Social Trading and Copy Trading